daredevilgeek/100-days-of-code/log.md

 # This is the log I'll use for the second attempt of 100-days-of-code.
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R1D14: Aug 14 2017

+**Today's Progress**: I GOT A FECKIN QUOTE ON A PAGE!!
+It just keeps spitting out the same one, but it's huge, after 5 weeks...
+I'll take it!
+Now I just have to clean it up, and get it spitting out new ones.

+**Thoughts:** On top of the world.

 ## R1D13: Aug 13 2017

 **Today's Progress**: Finished my jQuery study, and went back to project work.
 Figured out one of the many issues with my Random Quote Machine - I'd been trying for two weeks to use an xml query on a JSON API... sigh.